survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 leanpub-end-insert
 ```

-If you try to modify *app/component.js* after this change and change the text to something else, you should notice that the browser does not refresh at all.
+If you refresh the browser, try to modify *app/component.js* after this change, and alter the text to something else, you should notice that the browser does not refresh at all.
 Instead, it should replace the DOM node while retaining the rest of the application as is.
 The image below shows possible output.

 ![Patched a module successfully through HMR](images/hmr.png)

 The idea is the same with styling, React, Redux, and other technologies.
-They use the same interface internally and often you don't need to care about the exact implementation.
-Still, it's good to know what it's doing under the hood.

-W> If you make a mistake within your `module.hot.accept` handler, it will force a refresh by default.
-This happens because WDS defaults to `webpack/hot/dev-server`.
-Follow the setup of the previous chapter and use `webpack/hot/only-dev-server` instead to avoid this behavior.
+Sometimes you may not have to implement the interface yourself even as available tooling takes care of that for you.

 T> Check out the *Configuring Hot Module Replacement with React* to learn how to get webpack and React to work together in a nicer manner.